Photovoltaic solar energy

 What is solar energy?

 Solar energy is a renewable and inexhaustible source that allows us to generate electricity from the radiation that reaches us from the sun.
-Betting on solar energy means betting on the fight against climate change and accelerating decarbonization.
+Committing to solar energy means committing to the fight against climate change and accelerating decarbonisation.

 Solar energy is a renewable and inexhaustible source that allows us to generate electricity from the radiation that reaches us from the sun.
-Betting on solar energy means betting on the fight against climate change and accelerating decarbonization.
+Committing to solar energy means committing to the fight against climate change and accelerating decarbonisation.

 -